Global model structures for $*$-modules: Global model structures for and

-\begin{thm}[Global model structure for $\L$-spaces, see \cite{schwede:OOU090316}, Thm.~2.24, Prop.~4.1] There is a cofibrantly generated proper topological model structure $(\LU)_\mathrm{gl}$ on the category of $\L$-spaces with weak equivalences the global equivalences and cofibrations as in $(\LU)_\mathrm{univ}$.
-The fibrant objects are the injective $\L$-spaces. \end{thm}
+\begin{thm}[Global model structure for $\L$-spaces, see \cite{schwede:OOUv1}, Thm.~1.20] There is a cofibrantly generated proper topological model structure $(\LU)_\mathrm{gl}$ on the category of $\L$-spaces with weak equivalences the global equivalences and cofibrations as in $(\LU)_{\CL}$.
+Every $\CL$-cofibration is an $h$-cofibration of $\L$-spaces and a closed embedding of underlying spaces. \end{thm}

-\begin{prop} The model structure $(\LU)_\mathrm{univ}$ is a monoidal model category. \end{prop}
+\begin{prop} The model structure $(\LU)_\mathrm{gl}$ is a monoidal model category. \end{prop}

-\begin{proof} The pushout product axiom is proven in \cite[Prop.~4.1]{schwede:OOU090316}, the unit axiom follows from Proposition \ref{prop:lambda}. \end{proof}
+\begin{proof} The pushout product axiom is proven in \cite[Prop.~1.22]{schwede:OOUv1}, the unit axiom follows from Proposition \ref{prop:lambda}. \end{proof}

-Schwede also proved that the homotopy categories of his global model structures for orthogonal spaces and $\L$-spaces agree, as we record now.
+The global model structures for orthogonal spaces and $\L$-spaces model the same homotopy theory.

-\begin{thm}[\cite{schwede:OOU090316}, Thm.~3.7] The adjunction
+\begin{thm}[\cite{schwede:OOUv1}, Thm.~3.9] The adjunction

 is a Quillen equivalence. \end{thm}